renaissance-publishing/renaissance/content/chapters/26-items.md

 AP: 6

+### Throatcatcher

+A polearm used extensively by slaveholding cultures to capture new "stock".
+The weapon consists of a horseshoe-shaped hoop at the end of a long shaft, and is designed to nonlethally restrain the target.
+In the Commonwealth, they are commonly used to move prisoners, and are designed to be non-lethal, and have blunted parrying surfaces.
+The Goblin Empire and Shaded Sea use more dangerous variants of the weapon, equipped with blunted spikes inside the hoop, and angular blades for parrying.
+They also use versions with different sized "heads" for use with different races.

+The weapon is viewed as something of a symbol for *Gremlins*.
+Because of their small size, they are swift riders; because of this, they are often dispatched mounted to run down the Goblin's retreating enemies, cutting them down or capturing them as slaves.
+Throatcatchers are commonly used during these pursuits.

+Tags: Two-Handed, Reach, Fend, Vulnerable, Well Suited: Subdue.

+Damage: 1d10+2+DB (Commonwealth variant); 1d10+3+DB, +1d10/2 per round subdued (Goblin and Shade Elf variants)

+AP: -

 ## Ranged Weapons

 Ever since the first fight, the peoples of the Emerald Plane have been coming up with better ways to end fights from further and further away.
 From primitive slings and throwing spears to modern crossbows and gunpowder weapons, ranged weapons are useful for killing opponents before they can kill you.
 Though many older ranged weapons require quite a lot of strength to use, some newer ranged weapons don't rely as much on the wielder's strength, instead using mechanical or chemical energy to drive a projectile.

 ### Light Bow